Section 5: Frequently asked questions

-No – CPA Australia acknowledges the obligations of the accrediting bodies in those countries to require adequate guidelines for course design and delivery including student: staff ratios and maximum class size.
+No – the Professional Bodies acknowledge the obligations of TEQSA or NZQA registered providers to meet higher education standards for course design and delivery including student:staff ratios and maximum class size.

-Although not being prescriptive, there is a general expectation that at least 50 per cent of the assessment for subjects meeting the professional bodies’ required competency areas should be invigilated.
+Although not being prescriptive, there is a general expectation that at least 50 per cent of the assessment for subjects meeting the professional bodies’ required competency areas should be verifiable and invigilated.

-If the expectation referred to above is not met for a subject, then the professional bodies will consider whether the proposed assessment methods are appropriate for that particular area.
-For example, a major reliance on computer laboratory practical work may be appropriate in some cases for the Information Technology area.
+If the expectation referred to above is not met for a subject, then the Professional Bodies will consider whether the proposed assessment methods are appropriate for that particular area.
+For example, a major reliance on computer laboratory practical work may be appropriate in some cases for the information and communications technology area.

-CPA Australia will only accredit programs that lead to a higher education award (for example, bachelor degree, master).
+- The Professional Bodies will only accredit programs that lead to a higher education award (for example, a bachelor’s or master’s degree).

-For twinning arrangements, assessment of the program will focus on the following factors:
+For twinning arrangements, assessment of the program will focus on the:

-- approval of program by relevant higher education agencies
+- program approval by relevant higher education agencies

 - equivalence of curriculum